TEXAS HILL COUNTRY FLY FISHERS

 Jack is the Vice President of Dallas Fly Fishers, Chair of the for Ft.
 Worth Fly Fishers Fly Tying Group, Vice President - Education for FFI Texas Council, member of the FFI Education Committee, and a Certified Fly Fishing Instructor and Area Chief for Texas Parks & Wildlife.
 He's a demonstration fly tyer at such events as Oktoberfisch, Texas Fly Fest and Brew Fest, TRWD Flyfest, Sowbug, and moderates the online demonstrations for the Roadkill Roundtable.

-Eleven year old Deighan Cherry began tying flies at the age of 5.
+Fourteen year old Deighan Cherry began tying flies at the age of 5.

 Deighan is the cofounder of the international tying group @fly_girl_global where she shares her numerous patterns with other young lady anglers around the world.
 A creative, well rounded tier focusing on techniques rather than individual patterns, she ties for cold, warm, and salt water with success in all three.